epfl-ada/ada-2022-project-powerrangers/README.md

  **(a) Measuring sentiment:** [We use a pretrained model to do sentiment analysis](https://github.com/pysentimiento/pysentimiento).
 The Base model is BERTweet, a RoBERTa model trained on English tweets and then fine-tuned on SemEval 2017 corpus (around ~40k tweets).
 BERTweet is a large-scale pre-trained language model for English Tweets.
 It uses transformer methods to represent each word as a vector which can then be fed to a classifier to do classification.

- **(b) Measuring heat/polarization per video:** In the process of measuring the evolution of political polarization, we used an approach to focus on people’s reaction to videos in the political channels especially in the (People & Blogs) category of videos.
+ **(b) Measuring heat per video:** In the process of measuring the evolution of heat, we used an approach to focus on people’s reaction to videos in the political channels especially in the (People & Blogs) category of videos.
 We selected a metric to analyze the trend of people’s disagreement or conflict of opinions towards a certain video which is the ratio between number of dislikes and total number of likes and dislikes.
 In this part, we visualized the trend of this ratio over months.
 Each month will have a mean value for this “heat metric” that represents how negative the response was to videos posted in this specific month on average.

-As a hypothesis, we expected an increasing trend for the ratio reflecting more negativity and disagreement with the political scene.
-Surprisingly, the dislikes over the total number of likes and dislikes dropped overtime.
-We have some theories about what this happens:
-1. People are accepting opposing opinions
-2. People are becoming so politically radicalized that they only interact/view videos that agree with their own political views

-We tend to believe the second theory but we will explore more in the third milestone.
-This goes with the fact that the average interactions per video show growth overtime.
-Which means that people are having stronger opinions about the content either positive or negative which can be a sign of radicalization
+The next step was comparing the sentiment scores and the heat metric of videos across different categories.

  **RQ2:**

-To answer this question, we will focus on the presidents/presidential candidates to show who benefited the most from youtube as a tool to improve his/her presence in the political scene.
-We chose the following political figures as examples to test our hypothesis:
+To answer this question, we extracted all videos which contain "Trump", "Obama" or "Clinton" in their video description.
+Thus, we ended up with:
-- Donald Trump
+- 349,091 Trump videos,
-- Barack Obama
+- 120,319 Obama videos,
-- Hillary Clinton
+- 46,336 Clinton videos.

-The comparison was based on three different aspects:
-- Coverage and Publicity (which will be measured by the ratio between number of views and number of videos).
-- Polarization (which will be measured by the heat metric presented in RQ1)
-- Sentiment (which will be measured with the sentiment analysis model presented in RQ1).

-As a feasibility analysis, it was chosen to do the comparison for coverage and publicity.
-For the implementation, new data frames were generated and saved on the disk with videos linked to each of the three figures by identifying their names in the videos’ descriptio
+To have a more meaningful metric for publicity and coverage over time, we examined the amount of quarterly released videos over time, the monthly views of each of these categories over time and the resulting average views per video over time.

+Then we ran the sentiment model over the videos' descriptions which were addressing the three figures.
+In additon, we used the heat metric previously explained to examine the nature of viewers' interactions with videos over time and specifically around the elections period.

  **RQ3:**